 - If you are not prompted to log on when you start the program, the Admin user does not have a password setup, thus all users are logging in as the Admin.

 - If a user's current password does not meet password criteria, they may be required to create a new password that does.

-- To force a user to change their password they first time they use it to login, check Require Password Reset when setting up the User Security Profiles.
+- To force a user to change their password they first time they use it to login, check Require Password Reset when setting up the User Security.

 - After five consecutive failed attempts to log on, a user will temporarily be locked out of the account for five minutes or until a user with Security Admin privileges manually unlocks the account.
-See Unlocking an Account.
+See Unlock Account.

 - The screen differs based on whether the setting for Manually enter logon credentials is on or off.
 If on, the user will need to manually type their username and password.

 To log off manually, in the Main Menu, click Log Off.
 A message will appear, warning that you are about to be logged off of Open Dental.

 - Set automatic log off options in Global Security Settings.

 - If you log off and there are unsaved changes, a warning message will show.
 If automatic log off is turned on, and you manually click Log Off, any unsaved changes will be lost, and no warning message will show.